Archimedean2345/rocket-benchtest-stand/README.md

 # rocket-benchtest-stand
-Data logging for thrust curve of rocket motors
+Data logging for thrust curve of rocket motors.
+Strucutral analysis for benchtest stand.